Issara Sereewatthanawut: Biography and career

 The eldest son among the three children of the family that operates auto parts business through joint ventures with companies in Asia and Europe.
 Sereewatthanawut graduated from Bangkok Christian College, secondary school from Suankularb Wittayalai School and Triam Udom Suksa School.
 He holds a bachelor's degree (honours) in chemical engineering from the Faculty of Engineering, Chulalongkorn University, master's degree in public administration from Ramkhamhaeng University, and completed a Ph.D. in engineering from Imperial College London.

-He used to be a businessman and special instructor in many public and private tertiary institutions.
-His academic title is assistant professor.
+He used to be a businessman and lecturer in public and private higher education institutions.
+His academic title is Associate Professor.

-Politically, Sereewatthanawut is a former secretary to the President of the National Assembly, Chuan Leekpai.
+Politically, Sereewatthanawut is a former Chief of Staff and Chief Advisor to the President of the National Assembly, Chuan Leekpai.
 In early May 2022, he was appointed as head of Democrat Party's committee on modern economy, replacing Prinn Panitchpakdi who resigned over his alleged sexual misconduct.